USA-353

 USA-353 (also known Orion-12 and NROL-70) is an American SIGINT reconnaissance satellite which is operated by the National Reconnaissance Office.
 Launched in April 2024, it is the secret Orion satellite.

 Overview

-The satellite launched on the last Delta IV Heavy launch and was the last Delta rocket launch and ending its many decades of service to US National Security and Various missions.
+The satellite launched on the final Delta IV Heavy and Delta (rocket family) mission, ending the family's decades of service to US national security missions.